-Aruba's cofounder talks 'creating experiences' at the edge with IoT and Wi-Fi
+Aruba co-founder talks 'creating experiences' at the edge with IoT and Wi-Fi

 The networking firm believes edge will become the next big enterprise trend, with big-name organisations already making an impact with the emerging technology.

 One example is Amazon Go.
 Although not yet globally available, the online retail giant has launched a handful of physical stores as it experiments with the power of the edge.

 An organisation which Melkote describes as "the poster child of the cloud revolution" is now transforming the shopping experience using technologies such as barcode scanning and facial recognition to eliminate traditional checkout scanning.

-"It's not just limited to any single vertical," he added, "the experience is not just about the end user experience, although that is at the tip of the spear."
+"It's not just limited to any single vertical," he added, "the experience is not just about the end user experience, although that is at the tip of the spear.

 "It is also about the operator experience that people in this room deliver to actually make it possible.
 And how we as Aruba build technology that allows you to deliver on these great end-user experience in a way that is pleasing for you."